Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 The second part, less so.

-But I reckon it's probably a place in Victoria.
+But I reckon it's a place.

-Bonegill is a place and we'll get there on time.
+And we'll get there on time.

 On stew.